-To help you and the staff learn all of these skills, be sure to check out Walsworth's Yearbook Suite curriculum at walsworthyearbooks.com/yearbooksuite.
+To help you and the staff learn all of these skills, be sure to check out Walsworth's Yearbook Suite curriculum at yearbookhelp.com or walsworthyearbooks.com/yearbooksuite.
 But to start, here are a few pointers on these subjects.

 TAKING USABLE PHOTOS